pszemraj/textsum/README.md

 <br>

-> utility for using transformers summarization models on text docs
+> a utility for using transformers summarization models on text docs 🖇

 This package provides easy-to-use interfaces for using summarization models on text documents of arbitrary length.
 Currently implemented interfaces include a python API, CLI, and a shareable demo app.